lkrms/pretty-php/docs/Usage.md

 - **`-S`**, **`--no-simplify-strings`**

-  Don't normalise escape sequences in strings, and don't replace single- and double-quoted strings with the most readable and economical syntax
+  Don't normalise escape sequences in strings, and don't replace single- and double-quoted strings with the most readable and economical syntax.

   Equivalent to **`--disable=simplify-strings`**